 Ronald Reagan’s Real Legacy

-The image of Ronald Reagan has been so carefully and successfully crafted during the last 30 years that many Americans think he was the greatest U.S. president.
+Unfortunately, most Americans are not aware of that.
+They blame current leaders and still think of Ronald Reagan as good.
+In fact, his image has been so carefully and successfully crafted during the last 35 years that many Americans think he was the greatest U.S. president.
 But, even though he was a very charming man and good in certain respects, if you examine his real record and his actual legacy, you can see that the image is very misleading, to say the very least.